Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/nulldataset-command-file-format.md

 ---
-title: Genus null dataset command file format
+title: Genus AppModelConfig file format
 description: An article describing the format of the command file used for bootstrapping an empty app model for use in Genus
 author: sverreeh
 ---

-# The null-dataset command-file format
+# The AppModelConfig file format

 When bootstrapping a new Genus-solution, you will need to use Genus.Config.CLI.
 This is a command line interface tool that reads and executes one or more commands from a command file.
 The tool is normally installed in **C:\Program Files\Genus\Server\Bin\Genus.Config.CLI**